PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-10 04:43:30
+Last updated: 2024-04-10 04:44:03
-Random Quote: Sitting around, smoking marijuana, eating Cheetos and masturbating do not constitute "plans". - Walter White
+Random Quote: All I can do is wait... for the cancer to come back. - Skyler White